 In partnership with Business Wales and Jobcentre Plus, the following videos highlight the support available during the COVID-19 pandemic:

 Support for you when facing redundancy

 Funding through the ReAct scheme

 ReAct is a scheme run by Welsh Government and is part-funded by the European Social Fund.

-If you’re offered a job after having been made redundant in the last 3 months, your new employer could get funding for taking you on.
+If you’re offered a job after having been made redundant or unemployed in the last 12 months, your new employer could get funding for taking you on.
 The Recruitment and Training element of ReAct could give your employer:

 - Up to £3000 for taking you on

 - Up to £1000 towards the cost of job-related training

 How much they will get depends on the circumstances.

 Find out more about ReAct funding on our ReAct Funding page.